siobhain/ctb/README.md

 & once deleted solved the issue!.
 However that was AFTER I went down the rabbit hole of solving why I'd be getting these Connecion Refused type errors which I knew were occuring because I had turned off email in `settings.py` BUT WHY was user being offered these options in 1st place??
 Lesson learnt - There is almost always an explanation!!

 ![ChangeEmailError-ConnectionRefused](https://github.com/siobhain/ctb/assets/44432977/d7022284-8be0-482d-8565-e26bbc8f9ae6)

+### `@login_required` Decorator on Class Based View : `function object has no attribute as_view`
+I had this problem when I was trying to have the homepage URL render different templates/views depending on user being logged in or not (member v's guest).
+I was unable to get this decorator working correctly with CBV `MemberTodoList` & `LOGIN_URL=guest`  Long story short - I'm sure you're glad - but I eventually got the decorator working with a FBV `ctb-welcome` TG.
+The `function object has no attribute as_view` error was on the urls.py (not the views).
+I could not see the connection & checked and rechecked filenames, Class names, Views, functions urls etc but to no avail.
+I need to work more with CBVs as they are very powerful and I don't fully understand yet.
+It was a one liner on a [stackoverflow](https://stackoverflow.com/questions/36680358/why-show-this-error-function-object-has-no-attribute-as-view/42108345#42108345) entry that made me change tack.
+Even though it was 6 years old & prior to Django 1.9, it said
+- >You can't use the login_required decorator on a class like that, You need to use method_decorator

+While I did not fully understand the `class like that` comment I went down the road of method_decorator but not for too long before I had the brainwave of using decorator on a FBV & sure I had a lovely little welcome FBV created at start of PP4 just to get the ball rolling & I was able to use that.
+So eventually got the functionality I needed just 8 hours later is all, & its probably a roundabout way of doing it but it works.

 ## Configuration